pcaressa/WTF/README.md

 ---

-## 2. WTF AS BOTH A COMPILER AND AN INTERPRETER
+## 2. WTF as both a compiler and an interpreter

 The virtual machine we just sketched is the analogue of a CPU and its language analogous to the machine language: but in addition to this, WTF offers a high-level language that is compiled into the code of this machine.
 The point is that the compiled code corresponds to the source code transparently, in the sense that the compilation takes place using the same tools as the virtual machine.